satyenrajpal/RL_algos/README.md

 To run -
  - Advantage-Actor Critic - `python a2c.py`
  - REINFORCE - `python reinforce.py --render`
- - Imitation - `python imitation --render`
+ - Imitation - `python imitation --render`  (Weights are only for LunarLander-v2)